umartokyo/dp-reports/Extended Essay/extended_essay_clean_draft.md

 ## Research Question
-To what extent does a deep reinforcement learning agent trained solely through self-play, similar to AlphaZero compare to traditional heuristic-based search algorithm such as Stockfish in their performance, win rate against each other?
+To what extent does a a chess engine trained with self-play and deep reinforcement learning compare to traditional heuristic-based search engine in performance and win rate?
 ## Introduction
 Not long ago, Large Language Models (LLM's) such as ChatGPT emerged, demonstrating the capabilities of Artificial Intelligence (AI) across a wide range of language-based tasks (11).
 However, as major AI labs have been increasing the training data and size of these models, the performance gains appear to be plateauing (10).
 One of the core reasons is thought to be the reliance of these models on human-generated data: they learn to generalise from patterns of our behaviour, thus they are limited to human performance (12).
 Interestingly, this pattern of stagnation is not new; a similar bottleneck was once met in another domain: computer chess.
 (13)